flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   ""

-queue `config.CompositeQueueConfig`_
+queue (`config.CompositeQueueConfig`_)
 --------------------------------------------------------------------------------

-**Description**: Workflow workqueue configuration, affects the way the work is consumed from the queue.
+Workflow workqueue configuration, affects the way the work is consumed from the queue.

 **Default Value**: